Introduction

 - Fertilizing: Microgreens do not require supplemental nutrients to grow.
 Microgreens hugely benefit from receiving supplemental nutrients, though.
 Most microgreen substrates, like coco coir, peat moss, and hemp fiber mats, lack nutrients.
 These types of substrates are strictly a place for the plants to root and develop.
 Microgreens grown on these mediums will be fine thanks to a component of their seed called the endosperm.
 The endosperm is like their built-in food bank.
 As the young seedling emerges from its seed, it will metabolize the endosperm for energy and nutrients.
 It needs the endosperm to survive its early development stage, the microgreen stage.
 Adding a fertilizer to your growing medium will greatly improve your microgreens.
 This includes using a medium with added nutrients.
 Ocean Solution is a common liquid fertilizer.
 Gaia Greens 4-4-4 is a common solid fertilizer.
 Coco Loco is a popular, nutrient-rich soil.
 It needs no extra fertilizers.
 To drive the point home, we use Ocean Solution.
 We dilute one ounce of the concentrate with one gallon of water.
 Fertilizing each tray once costs us $0.06, but our yields increase by 20-30% as a result.
 Seems worth it to me.

 - Micro vs. Macro Airflow: Micro-airflow is overrated; macro-airflow will suffice.
-Micro-airflow is airflow within a rack, often provided by computer fans.
-Macro-airflow is airflow within the entire farm.
-It comes from the HVAC system and large circulation fans.
-When I started my farm, I bought many of these expensive Bootstrap Farmer Grow Rack Fans.
-As the farm grew, I realized they weren’t that helpful after all.
-The airflow only reaches three trays away.
-Instead, use floor or wall-mounted fans, like this Hurricane Fan.
-They create large air circulation patterns.
-It’s also important to keep your farm’s relative humidity between 40-60%.
+Micro-airflow is the type of airflow you get within a rack, such as what’s provided by computer fans.
+Macro-airflow is the airflow in your farm at large.
+It comes from your HVAC system or large circulation fans.
+In the beginning, I bought many of these Bootstrap Farmer Grow Rack Fans.
+They were expensive and the airflow didn’t even reach past the third tray.
+The larger our farm grew, the more I realized they were pointless.
+You're better off with a few large, oscillating fans, like this Hurricane Fan, and good climate controls.
+Focus on keeping your relative humidity between 40-60%.

 - Microgreens = Sprouts: Microgreens are not the same thing as sprouts.
 This might sound like the most obvious statement to many people, but it’s worth repeating.
 Microgreens and sprouts are grown completely differently.
 Microgreen production is governed by different laws and regulations than sprout production.
-The general public still conflate the two crops all the time.
-Please read the article below to learn more about the differences.
+The general public still conflates the two crops all the time.
+Please read the article below to learn about more differences.

 Related Articles